NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Vegetable nutrition facts

-Fresh vegetables are endowed with almost all of the nutritional principles that our body requires.
-The health benefits of vegetable nutrition are enormous.
-They are a good source of vitamins, minerals, antioxidants, and dietary fiber.
+Fresh vegetables contain nearly all the essential nutrients our body needs, resulting in significant health benefits.
+They serve as a rich source of vitamins, minerals, antioxidants, and dietary fiber.

 Vegetable-nutrition

-• Vegetables, like fruits, are low in calories and fats but contain good amounts of vitamins and minerals.
-All the Green-Yellow-Orange vegetables are rich sources of calcium, magnesium, potassium, iron, beta-carotene, vitamin B-complex, vitamin-C, vitamin-A, and vitamin K.
+• Vegetables, similar to fruits, are low in calories and fats, yet they are rich sources of essential vitamins and minerals.
+The category of Green-Yellow-Orange vegetables stands out as a particularly abundant source of nutrients, including calcium, magnesium, potassium, iron, beta-carotene, vitamin B-complex, vitamin C, vitamin A, and vitamin K.

-• Additionally, vegetables are packed with soluble as well as insoluble dietary fiber known as non-starchpolysaccharides (NSP) such as cellulose, mucilage, hemi-cellulose, gums, pectin...etc.
-These substances absorb excess water in the colon, retain a good amount of moisture in the fecal matter, and help its smooth passage out of the body.
-Thus, sufficient fiber offers protection from conditions like chronic constipation, hemorrhoids, colon cancer, irritable bowel syndrome, and rectal fissures.
+Furthermore, vegetables are brimming with both soluble and insoluble dietary fibers collectively known as non-starch polysaccharides (NSP), such as cellulose, mucilage, hemi-cellulose, gums, and pectin, among others.
+These substances absorb excess water in the colon, maintain optimal moisture levels in fecal matter, and facilitate its smooth passage out of the body.
+Consequently, an adequate fiber intake helps prevent conditions like chronic constipation, hemorrhoids, colon cancer, irritable bowel syndrome, and rectal fissures.

 Here is an impressive list of vegetables with detailed illustrations of their health benefits and nutrition facts: